* All photos and art for this article courtesy of "Google Images".

 December 12, 2000: 6:58 p.m.
 ET

-General Motors cuts jobs, Oldsmobile brand in restructuring; issues warning
+General Motors cuts jobs, Oldsmobile brand in restructuring; issues warning By Staff Writer Chris Isidore |

+The changes mark the biggest steps yet by newly installed GM Chief Executive Richard Wagoner to shake up GM as the auto industry braces for a rough period of slowing sales and intensifying global competition.
 Oldsmobile was founded in 1897 and became part of GM in 1908.
 Long known for its innovative products such as the V8 engine, automatic transmission and front wheel drive, Oldsmobile's doom may have been sealed when it was late coming to the light-truck segment of the market, where automobile buyers have flocked in recent years.

 Lack of light trucks

 Wagoner said it was a difficult decision to cut the Oldsmobile brand, but the move was necessary to concentrate engineering and other resources on more profitable products.
 The brand will continue to the end of the product cycle of different Oldsmobile vehicles now on the market, probably about three years.
+"Our teams worked hard to find profitable ways to further strengthen the Oldsmobile product line, including consideration of products developed with our global alliance partners," Wagoner said.
+"But in the current environment, we simply couldn't find an approach that would ensure Oldsmobile's future success."

-Steady decline in Oldsmobile sales, share
+Steady decline in Oldsmobile sales,

-dropping its Plymouth brand.
+its Plymouth brand.

+There are about 2,800 Oldsmobile dealerships in North America, and the overwhelming majority also sell another GM brand.
+Only 63 are standalone Oldsmobile dealers.
+Kevin Campbell, owner and operator of Glen Campbell Chevrolet Oldsmobile, which was established in 1946 in Williamsville, N.Y., said he was concerned about the announcement but said he wanted to see more details before he knew what it meant for him.
 "Certainly losing a franchise has a big impact but it's hard to say," Campbell said, who was about to attend the 11 a.m. satellite conference call being piped into dealerships across the country.
 "What is pertinent is how they plan to phase out the brand and what they do, if anything, to compensate."

 GM warns on earnings

 GM said it now expects to earn $1.10 to $1.20 a share for the fourth quarter, compared with $1.70 a share forecast by analysts on Wall Street.
+That forecast

-was lowered from $2.42 a share by analysts after it posted record third-quarter results but warned of coming softness in sales.
-The company earned $1.86 a share in the fourth quarter of 1999.
+coming softness in sales.
+The company earned $1.86 a share in the fourth

 The earnings figure would be before a $1.5 billion to $2.5 billion charge to account for the phase out of the Oldsmobile brand as well as the job cuts, GM said in a statement.
-The company will also take a $1.2 billion gain in the quarter on its previously announced sale of
+The company will also take a $1.2 billion gain in the quarter on its previously announced sale of its Hughes Electronics (GMH: Research, Estimates) satellite business to Boeing Co.
+(BA: Research, Estimates)

 Plant closings

-Hourly employee job cuts will come to about 4,000 in North America and 2,000 in Europe, although the company said that U.S. hourly workers should be able to find new positions with the company filling in for other retiring employees.
+Hourly employee job cuts will come to about 4,000 in North America and 2,000

-of GM (GM: Research, Estimates) closed up 19 cents at $51.75 Tuesday, but that was well off its high of the day of $54.13.
+closed up 19 cents at $51.75 Tuesday, but that was

 Today some of the classic brands have introduced newer versions of older models to stimulate a new generation of buyers and I have to say WOW, Detroit is back!
 There is no way I could cover of write about all of the great models and years many cars were in production but I think I've high lighted some of the "best of the best".
 If it feels like you've been reading "Motor Trend" or watching "Motor Week" then I've done a good job because it's only me, Felicity at the Noodleman group!